unclead/yii2-multiple-input/README.md

  ]);
 ```

-The configuration of widget is described below
+Widget has some configuration options that are described below

 ## Configuration